 The ASUC assesses piling companies and registers those that meet its standards in

 - Technical ability

 Checking whether the company is registered with the ASUC will go a long way towards reassuring you that you’ll get a good job done.

 Does It Have the Right Expertise and Equipment?

 Some companies can offer a reasonable service, but only because they hire in the equipment and specialists they need.
 You might get a good job done, but the extra costs involved will be passed on to you.
 Make sure the company you choose already has everything it needs.

-Does It Offer a Guarantee?
+Does The Piling Contractors Offer a Guarantee?

 A company that’s confident in its ability to deliver an excellent piling job should be willing to back that up by guaranteeing its work.
-If they’re not willing to offer at least a 12-year Defect Insurance guarantee, it might be worth re-examining their credentials.
+If they’re not willing to offer at least a 10-year Defect Insurance guarantee, it might be worth re-examining their credentials.
 Perhaps there’s a reason for their unwillingness.